123GT FuseBlock Rework

 123GT FB2 core, as received...frontview...not so pretty, but all there, so a good candidate for a rework!

-Rearview, with conductive commoning strap (unique to FB2 of the 123GT), which ties all source sides together, clearly evident on left.
+Rearview, with conductive commoning strap (unique to FB2 of the 123GT as seen also in the wiring diagram excerpt), which ties all source sides together, clearly evident on left.
 (See also: 123GT FuseBlock 2 ).
 Also evident are dirt and corrosion products of varying colors.

 .